Cornelia Rau's sister lines up the facts

 The Zimbabwean man's redress?
 He's too frightened to seek official sanctions in case a ministerial decision about his visa, a 417, is denied as retribution for making a fuss.
 Fear of retribution among detainees - and indeed among DIMIA bureaucrats - is as powerful a force as it ever was, despite the Ombudsman's new role.

-What is needed is an overhaul of the Migration Act and its Byzantine regulations, which were introduced by stealth, largely under the previous minister, Phillip Ruddock's reign, to avoid the scrutiny of Parliament.
+What is needed is an overhaul of the Migration Act and its Byzantine regulations, which were introduced by stealth, largely under the previous minister, Philip Ruddock's reign, to avoid the scrutiny of Parliament.
 Even seasoned DIMIA officials find it hard to keep up with which latest regulation to follow.

 That overhaul won't be coming any time soon.
 Quite the opposite.
 The Senate is now considering measures which will further limit migrants' legal rights with its Migration Litigation Reform Bill 2005.
 Among other things, the bill will effectively make it harder for legal aid and pro-bono lawyers like many of you to represent detainees, by imposing personal liability on legal costs on lawyers.